JoeDalton24/amazon-textract-response-tocsv/README.md

 ```

-# How to use writeTablesToCsv
+# How to use writeTables

-The writeTablesToCsv function of amazon-texttract-response-tocsv takes two parameters the
+The writeTables function of amazon-textract-response-tocsv take one parameters the
-JSON returned by Amazon Textract and the relative path where you want the csv to be written
+JSON returned by Amazon Textract.

-the second parameter is optional if it is not filled in, the file will be exported to your working directory and will be named 'tables_output.csv'.
+And the export the data in an file named tables_output.csv"

 ```
-await writeTablesToCsv(response,'relative_path')
+await writeTables(response)

 ```

 # export key-value pairs from JSON returned by Amazon Textract

 ```
-import { writeKeyValuePairToCsv } from "amazon-textract-response-tocsv";
+import { writeKeyValuePair } from "amazon-textract-response-tocsv";

 const analyze_document_text = async () => {
   try {
     const analyzeDoc = new AnalyzeDocumentCommand(params);
     const response = await textractClient.send(analyzeDoc);

-    //call writeKeyValuePairToCsv with the response
+    //call writeKeyValuePair with the response
-    await writeKeyValuePairToCsv(response)
+    await writeKeyValuePair(response)
   } catch (err) {
     console.log("Error", err);
   }